 Change Passcode in Settings

-If for some reason, you can’t change your passcode in Settings, you can reset passwords with iCloud.
+If you can’t change your passcode in Settings, you can reset passwords with iCloud.
 With iCloud, you can erase all content and settings on your iPhone, including the passcode.
 You can then reset a new passcode on your iPhone after the erase.
+However, if you don’t have a proper backup, there may be data loss during this process.
+Be careful to check the backup of your iPhone before proceeding with the following steps:

 Erase iPhone via iCloud